Athena-Types/numerics-playground/README.md

   * `lib/fpcore.ml` is a somewhat messy library to help parse fpcore programs;

-- `paper/` contains a writeup of the technical details regarding this approach;
+- `paper/` contains a writeup of the technical details regarding how to extend NumFuzz in various ways; in particular,
-in particular,

   * `sections/*.tex` splits up the portions of the paper into logical sections, and